 The expected cost of any approved decommissioning or rehabilitation program, discounted to its net present value, is provided in the period in which obligation arise.
 The cost is capitalised when it gives rise to future benefits, whether the rehabilitation activity is expected to occur over the life of the operation or at the time of closure.
-Over time, the liability is increased for the change in net present value based on a risk adjusted pre-tax discount rate appropriate to the risk inherent in the liability.
+Over time, the liability is increased for the change in net present value based on a risk adjusted pre tax discount rate appropriate to the risk inherent in the liability.
 The unwinding of the discount is included in financing cost.
 Expected decommissioning and rehabilitation costs are based on the discounted value of the estimated future cost of detailed plans prepared for each site.
 Where there is a change in the expected decommissioning and restoration costs, the value of the provision and any related asset are adjusted and the effect is recognised in the Income Statement on a prospective basis over the remaining life of the operation.

-(s) Impairment of non-financial assets
+(s) Impairment of non financial assets

 The Group assesses at each reporting date whether there is an indication that an asset may be impaired.
 If any such indication exists, or when annual impairment testing for an asset is required, the Group makes an estimate of the asset's recoverable amount.
 An asset's recoverable amount is the higher of its fair value less costs to sell and its value in use and determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or groups of assets and the asset's value in use cannot be estimated to be close to its fair value.
 In such cases the asset is tested for impairment as part of the cash-generating unit to which it belongs.
-When the carrying amount of an asset or cash-generating unit exceeds its recoverable amount, the asset or cash-generating unit is considered impaired and is written down to its recoverable amount.
+When the carrying amount of an asset or cash-generating unit exceeds its recoverable amount, the asset or cash-generating unit and is written down to its recoverable amount.
+In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time

 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
-Impairment losses relating to continuing operations are recognised in those expense categories consistent with the function of the impaired asset unless the asset is carried at revalued amount (in which case the impairment loss is treated as a revaluation decrease).
+Impairment losses relating to continuing operations are recognised in those expense categories consistent with the function of the impairmed asset unless the asset is carried at revalued amount (in which case the impairment loss is treated as a revaluation decrease).